 Use employee satisfaction surveys to discover what staff members like or dislike about working at your company.
 Use a mix of quantitative and qualitative questions so the surveys are easy to fill out but still informative for your HR department.

-eNPS® gauges how loyal your workers are to your organization, which is an indicator of job satisfaction.
+eNPS gauges how loyal your workers are to your organization and indicates job satisfaction.

 You’ll get a number between -100 and 100.
 A score higher than zero means the overall sentiment is positive.
 According to a Nailted survey, tech companies have an average eNPS® score of 35.